sasaxuan/A405/docs/glossary.rst

      *Notes*: `entropy and equivalent temperature notes`_ -- *Text*: p.
 85

+   internal energy
+     *symbol*: :math:`u` --
+     *units*: J/kg --
+     *Notes*: `internal energy notes`_ --
+     *Text*: p.
+72
+     *Definition*: Kinetic and potential energy of a system's molecules and atoms (doesn't count the kinetic energy of the system moving as a unit, or the potential energy due to movement in an external gravitational or electromagnetic field

    moist static energy
      *symbol*: :math:`h_m` or :math:`h_{mse}` --
      *units*: :math:`J kg^{-1}`  --